Research carried out by the Literacy Trust has found that author visits to schools can do wonders for pupils’ literacy and love of reading.

 For the presentation, I’ll need facilities to present some Powerpoint slides, along with a microphone or other suitable amplification, if necessary for the venue.

-I also offer an hour-long Scavengers workshop in which pupils
+I also offer hour-long workshops.

-- explore and invent collective nouns for animals
+- explore collective nouns for animals

-- make up names for strange, real-life animals and invent their own creatures
+- invent their own creatures

 - plan a short story based on the limited language and reference points of Scavengers’ protagonist.